take a front row seat at the most controversial and spectacular catwalk shows of all time | look | i-D

 Comme des Garcon spring/summer 11

-Dating right back to the Pre-Snapchat days, when the ultimate realisation of a designer's vision wasn't just condensed into a two second story and when the show's magic wasn't lost on those viewing it through an iPhone, RUNWAY is a compilation of intimate Polaroids, never before seen backstage shots, runway images, and first-hand accounts of some of the most iconic shows in runway history.
+Dating back to the Pre-Snapchat days — when the ultimate realization of a designer's vision wasn't just condensed into a two second story, and when the show's magic wasn't lost on those viewing it through an iPhone — RUNWAY is a compilation of intimate Polaroids, never before seen backstage shots, runway images, and first-hand accounts of some of the most iconic shows in runway history.
 Here we take a sneak peek below.
 Lights, camera, runway.

 Rick Owens spring/summer 14